CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 Thus it would be more appropriate to call these moons "Orbit-aligned moons" and "Equator-aligned moons" instead.

 ### Orbit-Aligned Moons
 Orbit aligned moons have precessions resulting from the gravitational perturbation from the Sun.
-It can be shown that this perturbation depends on the $T_M/T_P$ ratio, which we denote by $m$.\
+It can be shown that this perturbation mostly depends on the $T_M/T_P$ ratio, which we denote by $m$.\
 Solving very complex equations of motion [that can be found here](https://farside.ph.utexas.edu/teaching/celestial/Celestialhtml/node97.html) leads to these two formulae (derivation too complex to write here):
 ```math
 \begin{align}